g3tsyst3m/BriarIDS/README.md

 Feeling generous?
 Why not shoot me a $1 and I'll add it to the Briar fund.
 I'd like to test out some additional hardware TAP devices down the road and other complimentary hardware solutions.
 This would allow for more extensive logging and with your help we can make this goal a reality! https://www.paypal.me/BriarIDS/1

 If BriarIDS is used for educational purposes in the classroom setting (ie. Network Security courses, etc) please send me some feedack if you dont' mind, letting me know how it cooperated.
-Thanks!
+Thanks!<br>
+Here's my email: musicmancorley@gmail.com

 Introduction
 ============